KarabaghliMB/E-Market-Aws-Scala/README.md

 ## Install instructions

+To use the software, Docker is needed.

-Make sure you have scala and sbt installed.
+For development, scala and sbt are also needed.

 ## Run the tests